najafzadacavad/najafzadacavad/README.md

 - 🌱 I’m currently learning **Flutter**

-- 👨‍💻 All of my projects are available at [https://najafzadacavad-portfolio.netlify.app] and on my Instagram account(https://najafzadacavad-portfolio.netlify.app)
+- 👨‍💻 All of my projects are available at [https://najafzadacavad-portfolio.netlify.app] and on my Instagram account @najafzadacavad_dev

 - 💬 Ask me about **Python, JavaScript, HTML, CSS, C++**